 The Solo Female Travel Network

 Location-independent women should definitely bookmark Behere.
 They’ll help you find a place to live, work, and workout in 15 cities all over the world.
 Behere has vetted the fully furnished apartments they’ll help you book and have made sure to secure apartments in the best neighborhoods so you can feel safe while living somewhere new.
-We partnered with Behere for our Mend Away: Self retreat that we’re hosting in Barcelona October 2019.
+We partnered with Behere for our Mend Away: Self retreat that we hosted in Barcelona in October 2019.

 Girl Gone International